dojo/examples/realworld/README.md

 # <img src="logo.png" width="48"> RealWorld Example App

-> ### Dojo 2 codebase containing real-world examples (CRUD, auth, advanced patterns, etc.) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Dojo codebase containing real-world examples (CRUD, auth, advanced patterns, etc.) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://dojo.github.io/examples/realworld/)

-This codebase was created to demonstrate an application built with Dojo 2.
+This codebase was created to demonstrate an application built with Dojo.

  * **Build Time Rendering**: Configured to build the home page at build time which injects the applications HTML into the index.html.
- * **Authentication**: Demonstrates handling authentication within a Dojo 2 application.
+ * **Authentication**: Demonstrates handling authentication within a Dojo application.
  * **State Management**: Uses `@dojo/stores` for state management and managing fetching, creating, and inserting CRUD data.
  * **Routing**: Uses `@dojo/routing` to provide full application routing.
  * **Lazy Loading (Code Splitting)**: Automatically code splits for widgets/outlets or containers that are defined in an application registry using the dynamic `import` syntax.